RolandMueller1994/motu-avb-usb/README.md

 vendor: 0 = use class compliant mode (24 channels in/out), 1 = vendor mode (64/32/24)

+channels: 0 = default (24 class compliant, 64/32/24 vendor mode), anything > 0 = number of channels in vendor mode. **Make sure to configure the device correctly before**.

+queue_urbs: 0 = no urbs will be queued at the start of playback. **This is only meant to be used for debugging.** 1 = 2ms of silent playback data queued at start of playback

 Important: vendor mode requires to patch and recompile the kernel!
+Check [this](https://linuxmusicians.com/viewtopic.php?p=139957&sid=5dd8fd68d6b6abe5f40f5fffbb7faafc#p139957) post on linux musicians forum:

 it is recommended to set the parameters in the file /etc/modprobe.d/alsa-base.conf, e.g.